 At the DCC, we understand how important and privileged our position is as the secure platform for energy data.
 We passionately believe that the smart meter infrastructure the DCC is a custodian of will enable a brighter future.

-By 2025 over 30 million homes and 56 million meters will be connected to the DCC network.
-The data generated by these and other connected endpoints in the future will be incredibly valuable in delivering net-zero carbon and social good for the UK.
+By 2025 over 20 million homes and 56 million smart meters will be connected to the DCC network.
+The consumption data generated by these and other connected endpoints in the future will be incredibly valuable in delivering net-zero carbon and social good for the UK.

 Kick starting the journey towards improving access to smart meter data, the ODI has collaborated with DCC on our Data for Good programme.
 Through the Data for Good initiative, we are committed to exploring the ways the data infrastructure we steward can be used to bolster government priorities such as net zero, levelling up and Build Back Better.

 “Building open and shared data infrastructure for future generations to better understand, manage and consume energy is a huge opportunity to accelerate towards net zero and to build an equitable future energy market.
 The smart meter rollout in the UK represents a key part of that data infrastructure and requires responsible governance, strong security and a culture of innovation for us to realise its potential benefits.
 We are delighted to have been working with Smart DCC to make this happen through their ongoing ‘Data for Good’ data access initiative.”Stuart Coleman, Learning and Business Development Director, Open Data Institute

 In the discussion paper, ‘Data for Good’, DCC proposes that organisations should work together to improve access to smart meter ‘system data’ – effectively the metadata about the typical transactional data we think of when imagining the smart meter data ecosystem.